Extreme weather

-Public participation is a key aspect of local democracy and is encouraged here at the Royal Borough of Windsor & Maidenhead.
 Residents are welcome to attend our public meetings, register to speak and ask questions, submit a petition or contribute to the scrutiny function of the Council.
-The different ways that residents can get involved in meetings of the Council are outlined below.
+The different ways that residents can get involved in meetings of the Council are outlined below, including the deadlines for doing so.

 Residents are encouraged and welcome to attend our various different meetings held in public, usually held at the Town Hall, Maidenhead or at York House, Windsor.
 Details of all of these meetings, including agendas, minutes, memberships, times and locations, can be found via the council's list of committees.
-Agendas are published five clear working days before the day of the meeting, with the opportunity to speak being available.
-The deadlines for each of these can be found below:
+Agendas are published five clear working days before the day of the meeting, with the opportunity to speak being available at the majority of our meetings.
+The deadlines to register to speak at each of these can be found below:

 Any person who lives, works, studies or owns property within the borough, may ask questions at any ordinary meetings of the council by submitting your questions in advance to democratic.services@rbwm.gov.uk.
 The deadline for this can be found below: